bizhong62/bizhong62.github.io/content/Notes/learning-hugo/index.md

     **git add .github**
     **git commit -m'add github action file' .github**
     **git push -u origin main**
-9. Now go to the github site. we should see a action named: Deploy Hugo site to Pages running.
+9. Now go to the github site. we should see a action named: <mark>Deploy Hugo site to Pages</mark> running.
 10. After it finish and successful. point your browser to https://bizhong62.github.io/ now the site is deployed to git hub.

+## Deploy HugoHome to the Nginx server(minnow):
+  1. Generate static site files:
+      **hugo --minify**
+    all the files needed to be deployed to the web server are located in the public directory.

+  2. Package the directory into a tarball:
+      **tar -czf public.tgz public**

+  3. Scp the tarball onto the deployment server:
+      **scp public.tgz minnow:/home/bizhong/OrgNotes**

+  4. Untar the tarball on the minnow server:
+      **tar -xvzf public.tgz**

+  5. Check configuration:
+      **sudo nginx -t**

+  6. Restart Nginx service:
+      **sudo systemctl restart nginx**